amazon-ion/ion-docs/docs/symbols.md

 text, and can be useful in synthesizing symbol identifiers where the text image of the symbol is not known in a particular operating context.

-It is important to note that `$0` is only semantically equivalent to itself and to SIDs with unknown text from *local* symbol tables.
-It is not semantically equivalent to SIDs with unknown text from *shared* symbol tables, so replacing such SIDs with `$0` is a destructive operation to the semantics of the data.
+It is important to note that `$0` is only semantically equivalent to itself and to locally-declared SIDs with unknown text.
+It is not semantically equivalent to SIDs with unknown text from shared symbol tables, so replacing such SIDs with `$0` is a destructive operation to the semantics of the data.

 Data Model